lexibank/tlopo/out/vol3/chapter7.md

 <a id="s-5-8"></a>

-## 5.8.
+### 5.8.
 Litsea spp.
 (Lauraceae)

 Numerous Litsea species of varying statures occur in the Bismarcks and the Solomons.
 If POc &ast;lowaŋa, reconstructed below, did indeed denote a particular species of Litsea, then O' Collins & Lamothe (1989) indicate that it was one large enough to make a canoe hull.
 Of the species listed by [Peekel](../references.md#source-Peekel1984) ([1984](../references.md#source-Peekel1984): 191), two qualify: L. kauloensis and L. dielsiana, each 15-20 m. tall.

-The reconstruction of PCEMP/POc &ast;lowaŋa 'Litsea sp.' is made possible by the CMP reflexes recorded by [Verheijen](../references.md#source-Verheijen1990) ([1990](../references.md#source-Verheijen1990): 224): Kepo, Rembong (both CMP) lowaŋ 'Litsea sp.' .
+The reconstruction of PCEMP/POc &ast;lowaŋa 'Litsea sp.' is made possible by the CMP reflexes recorded by [Verheijen](../references.md#source-Verheijen1990) ([1990](../references.md#source-Verheijen1990): 224): Kepo, Rembong (both CMP) lowaŋ 'Litsea sp.'.
 Although N akanai loaga 'Gmelina sp.' is glossed as another species, both are used for canoe hulls, and the Nakanai term is almost certainly cognate with Nyindrou lowaŋ.
 Nakanai also provides us with the final vowel for the reconstruction; that there was a final vowel can be inferred from the fact that final consonants are lost in Nyindrou and in the CMP languages from which reflexes are drawn.

 <table>
 <tr>